Grover Cleveland: Mayor of Buffalo

 In the 1870s, the municipal government in Buffalo had grown increasingly corrupt, with Democratic and Republican political machines cooperating to share the spoils of political office.
-In 1881 the Republicans nominated a slate of particularly disreputable machine politicians; the Democrats saw the opportunity to gain the votes of disaffected Republicans by nominating a more honest candidate.
-The party leaders approached Cleveland, and he agreed to run for Mayor of Buffalo, provided that the rest of the ticket was to his liking.
-When the more notorious politicians were left off the Democratic ticket, Cleveland accepted the nomination.
-Cleveland was elected mayor with 15,120 votes, as against 11,528 for Milton C. Beebe, his opponent.
-He took office January 2, 1882.
+When the Republicans nominated a slate of particularly disreputable machine politicians for the 1881 election, Democrats saw an opportunity to gain the votes of disaffected Republicans by nominating a more honest candidate.
+Party leaders approached Cleveland, who agreed to run for Mayor of Buffalo provided the party's slate of candidates for other offices was to his liking.
+More notorious politicians were left off the Democratic ticket and he accepted the nomination.
+Cleveland was elected mayor that November with 15,120 votes, while his Republican opponent Milton Earl Beebe received 11,528 votes.
+He took office on January 2, 1882.

 Cleveland's term as mayor was spent fighting the entrenched interests of the party machines.
-Among the acts that established his reputation was a veto of the street-cleaning bill passed by the Common Council.
-The street-cleaning contract had been competed for bidding, and the Council selected the highest bidder at $422,000, rather than the lowest of $100,000 less, because of the political connections of the bidder.
-While this sort of bipartisan graft had previously been tolerated in Buffalo, Mayor Cleveland would have none of it.
-His veto message said, "I regard it as the culmination of a most bare-faced, impudent, and shameless scheme to betray the interests of the people, and to worse than squander the public money."
+Among the acts that established his reputation was a veto of the street-cleaning bill passed by the Buffalo Common Council.
+The street-cleaning contract had been the subject of competitive bidding, and the Council selected the highest bidder at $422,000, rather than the lowest at $100,000 less, because of the political connections of the bidder.
+Previous mayors had allowed similar bills in the past, but Cleveland's veto message said, "I regard it as the culmination of a most bare-faced, impudent, and shameless scheme to betray the interests of the people, and to worse than squander the public money."
 The Council reversed itself and awarded the contract to the lowest bidder.
 Cleveland also asked the state legislature to form a Commission to develop a plan to improve the sewer system in Buffalo at a much lower cost than previously proposed locally; this plan was successfully adopted.
 For this, and other actions safeguarding public funds, Cleveland began to gain a reputation beyond Erie County as a leader willing to purge government corruption.